DemeedS/digital-wardrobe-project/README.md

 # digital-wardrobe-project
-Flash web app to organize and filter wardrobe.
+Flask web app to organize and filter wardrobe.